-1.2.1 Root AP
+1.3.1 Root AP

-In Root AP mode, you can have multiple SSIDs active for regular wireless connections and one SSID for the connection with a repeater (repeater SSID).
-Wireless clients can use either SSID to associate with the Zyxel Device in Root AP mode.
+In Root AP mode, you can have multiple SSIDs active for regular WiFi connections and one SSID for the connection with a repeater (repeater SSID).
+WiFi clients can use either SSID to associate with the Zyxel Device in Root AP mode.
 A repeater must use the repeater SSID to connect to the Zyxel Device in Root AP mode.

-When the Zyxel Device is in Root AP mode, repeater security between the Zyxel Device and other repeaters is independent of the security between the wireless clients and the AP or repeater.
+When the Zyxel Device is in Root AP mode, repeater security between the Zyxel Device and other repeaters is independent of the security between the WiFi clients and the AP or repeater.
 When repeater security is enabled, both APs and repeaters must use the same pre-shared key.
-See Section 10.2 on page 108 and Section 15.2 on page 170 for more details.
+See Section 10.2 on page 101 and Section 15.2 on page 163 for more details.

-Unless specified, the term "security settings" refers to the traffic between the wireless clients and the AP.
+Unless specified, the term "security settings" refers to the traffic between the WiFi clients and the AP.
 At the time of writing, repeater security is compatible with the Zyxel Device only.

-1.2.2 Wireless Repeater
+1.3.2 Wireless Repeater

 Using Repeater mode, your Zyxel Device can extend the range of the WLAN.
 In the figure below, the Zyxel Device in Repeater mode (Z) has a wireless connection to the Zyxel Device in Root AP mode (X) which is connected to a wired network and also has a wireless connection to another Zyxel Device in Repeater mode (Y) at the same time.
-Z and Y act as repeaters that forward traffic between associated wireless clients and the wired LAN.
+Z acts as a repeater that forwards traffic between associated WiFi clients and the wired LAN.
+Y acts as a wireless bridge (repeater with WDS wireless bridging enabled) that forwards traffic between wired clients and the wired LAN.
 Clients A and B access the AP and the wired network behind the AP through repeaters Z and Y.

-Figure 2 Repeater Application
+Figure 4 Repeater Application

-When the Zyxel Device is in Repeater mode, repeater security between the Zyxel Device and other repeater is independent of the security between the wireless clients and the AP or repeater.
+When the Zyxel Device is in Repeater mode, repeater security between the Zyxel Device and other repeater is independent of the security between the WiFi clients and the AP or repeater.
 When repeater security is enabled, both APs and repeaters must use the same pre-shared key.
-See Section 10.2 on page 108 and Section 15.2 on page 170 for more details.
+See Section 10.2 on page 101 and Section 15.2 on page 163 for more details.